 World Wide Dream Builders, also known as WWDB, is an Amway Motivational Organization and line of sponsorship within the Amway business.

-The purpose of this article is to provide you an overview of the World Wide Dream Builders training system and tell you about my overall experience.
+The purpose of this article is to provide you a detailed overview of the World Wide Dream Builders training system and tell you about my overall experience.